Bank of England steps up fight against cyber crime

-LONDON The Bank of England sought to bolster the financial industry's defences against cyber attacks on Tuesday when it announced a new framework to spot and test possible weak points at lenders.
+LONDON The Bank of England sought to bolster the financial industry's defences against cyber-attacks on Tuesday when it unveiled a new framework to spot and test possible weak points at lenders.

+The new anti-hacking framework, called CBEST, will use information from government and vetted commercial sources to identify potential attackers, the Bank said in a statement.

-The framework then replicates the techniques used by hackers to devise a test to see how successful an attack on a company might be and whether it is resilient enough to resist it.
+The framework then replicates the techniques used by hackers to devise a bespoke test to see how successful an attack on a lender might be, and if the lender is resilient enough.

 "The results should provide a direct readout on a firm’s capability to withstand cyber-attacks that on the basis of current intelligence have the most potential, combining probability and impact, to have an adverse impact on financial stability," Andrew Gracie, the BoE's executive director of resolution, said in a speech.